aaronparker/aaronparker.github.io/_posts/2006-08-25-juggling-java-vms.md

 **5**.
 Associate this published application with the Isolation Environment.

 **6**.
 Test and voila!
 The Sun Java VM as the default and the Microsoft Java VM only for those sites that require it.
 Of course there will be some user training involved but the solution works.
-My next step is to take this a little further and add registry settings to remove the address bar and toolbar so that users won&#8217;t be tempted to navigate to other sites in the published instance.
+My next step is to take this a little further and add registry settings to remove the address bar and toolbar so that users won't be tempted to navigate to other sites in the published instance.

 The only issue I found with this approach is that when launching the published application there is a 2 minute (yes, 2 minute) delay before Internet Explorer launches (you will see the AIERUN window displayed in the mean time).
-I&#8217;ll update this post if I find the reason.
-I don&#8217;t think that this document gives a suitable explaination:
+I'll update this post if I find the reason.
+I don't think that this document gives a suitable explaination:

 [Application launch performance is slower when applications are launched into an isolation environment](http://support.citrix.com/kb/click.jspa?categoryID=618&externalID=CTX106618&searchID=7426930)